redis/docs/content/operate/rc/api/examples/create-database.md

 - docs
 - operate
 - rc
-description: This article describes how to create and manage a database using `cURL` commands.
+description: This article describes how to create and manage a database using the Redis Cloud API.
 linkTitle: Create and manage databases
 weight: 20
 ---